drcscodes/drcs.codes/content/python/projects/fit.md

 ## Solution Description

-You don't have the data file yet, but you want to be prepared so you wil create a module that caclulates elements of the composite score.
+You don't have the data file yet, but you want to be prepared so you will create a module that calculates elements of the composite score.
 Your module will be named `fit` and contain the functions listed below.

 ### `doctest`